messa/Rock-paper-scissor-game/README.md

 ![Rock, paper, scissors image](rock_paper_scissors-01.png)

 # Rock paper scissors game
 This is a basic python code of rock/paper/scissors game.
 There are 3 rounds and the one with higher score wins.
+If you want to play the game with pyglet library, open rockpaperscissors with graphics file, otherwise the rockpaperscissors.py is opened in the command line.

 ## Game preview
 ![](RSP_game_preview.gif)